semanticsgraz/Semantics-Graz/index.md

 <div id="MC1">
-    <h4 style="">Maya presents work in progress.
+    <h4>Maya presents work in progress.
 Blog entry on April 15th, 2022</h4>
-    <h3>Predicting the Probability of an Interpretation with the help of the Monte Carlo Simulation</h3>
+    <h3 style="margin-top:0pt">Predicting the Probability of an Interpretation with the help of the Monte Carlo Simulation</h3>
     <p>
     The Monte Carlo Simulation is a mathematical method for solving complex statistical problems with the help of chance.
 The underlying idea is the law of large numbers: When running independent tests repeatedly, the found parameters will converge to the real parameters as the number of trials goes to infinity.
 This agrees with our intuition.
 When throwing a coin, the higher the number of throws, the better we know the probabilities for getting head/tail as a result.
 This means that drawing random samples is the key to estimating probabilities if the probabilistic space is too large to be covered in total.
 Think of an opinion poll.
 If want to know society’s opinion on something, you cannot ask the whole population for their opinion.
 But drawing random samples and asking a small number of people is manageable and doing this repeatedly will get you fairly close to the opinion of the population. <br>
 Lea Fricke and I recently conducted an experiment on students of Graz University.  to find out more We were interested in a phenomenon called scalar implicature – in particular, we investigated the effect of tense on Scalar Implicatures.
 If a scalar term like ‘some’ is interpreted as ‘some and not all’, additional information is extracted, which is not part of the basic meaning of the word.
 Linguists say that ‘a scalar implicature is computed’.
 An example can be seen in (1).
 A study on children in 2000 found that if ‘some’ appeared in a future tense sentence (see (2)), the implicature does not arise and ‘some’ is more likely to mean ‘some and possibly all’.